-Community Health Services - PWHD is currently using resources to address substance exposed infants and vaping, but this could change as public health threats present themselves.
-Sexually transmitted infections, tuberculosis, and vaccine preventable diseases such as measles are on the rise and the health district works to mitigate these communicable diseases within the community through disease surveillance, prevention, treatment and case management, health and nutrition education as well as screening, and referral services to assure access to care for residents including those in need of long-term care support services.
+Community Health Services - PWHD manages all types of public health threats to the community.
+A FY21 focus of resources was to address substance exposed infants and vaping.
+In the spring of 2020 that focus shifted to a global public health threat of the COVID-19 pandemic.
+It is expected the COVID-19 pandemic will continue having significant impacts to the community in FY21, PWHD will continue to monitor and address issues as needed.
+PWHD will similarly focus on other health challenges facing the community, such as, the rise of sexually transmitted infections, tuberculosis, and vaccine preventable diseases including measles.
+The health district works to mitigate these communicable diseases within the community through disease surveillance, prevention, treatment and case management, health and nutrition education as well as screening, and the referral of services to assure access to care for residents including those in need of long-term care support services.

 - A. Compensation Studies Implementation Prince William County (PWC) implemented the findings of two compensation studies during the past three years.
 The Public Safety Retention and Recruitment Study findings for public safety sworn personnel were completed in FY20.
-Findings from the Classification and Compensation Study for general, non-sworn employees began implementation in FY20 and funding is included in the Proposed FY2021 Budget for completion in FY21.
-Salary and benefits increases in the Proposed FY2021 Budget are due to implementation of both studies.
+Findings from the Classification and Compensation Study for general, non-sworn employees began implementation in FY20 and funding is included in the FY2021 Budget for completion in FY21.
+Salary and benefits increases in the FY2021 Budget are due to implementation of both studies.
 Please refer to the Compensation section of this document for more information. - B. FY20 Public Health Funding The Commonwealth of Virginia partners with localities to provide public health services through a cooperative arrangement.
 Currently, the cooperative budget is funded 55% by state funds and 45% by PWC matching funds.
 The County enters into an annual agreement with the Virginia Department of Health to provide the 45% funding necessary to operate PWHD.
 The County also provides local support above the match amount for certain local optional services.
 In FY20, state funding for PWHD was \$2,646,515, County match funding was \$2,165,330, and local support routed through the state was \$718,693.
 The County also provided an additional \$518,820 in local expenditure budget support for staffing, operations, and community partnerships above the amount included in the annual agreement.
 The cities of Manassas and Manassas Park provide reimbursement to the County for services rendered based on a shared services agreement with the County.
 Total FY20 state and County budgeted expenditures for the PWHD were \$6,049,358, with the County providing a total of \$3,402,843. - C. Revenue Decrease for Shared Services (City) Billings The billings represent reimbursement from the City of Manassas and Manassas Park for services rendered in the previous year.
 Services rendered include activities within public safety, community development, and human services functional areas.
 Amounts are calculated using an annual cost allocation report.
-As a result of the annual report, the Public Health allocation decreased \$20,522. - D. Base Revenue Adjustment The Proposed FY2021 Budget includes a \$75,000 base revenue increase based on an analysis of prior year revenue received.
+As a result of the annual report, the Public Health allocation decreased \$20,522.